Skip nav to main content.

 We’ve already mentioned the consumable tapes, wraps and gauze which you can mix and match to your particular requirements so let’s move on to burns.

-One other consideration would be a rescue blanket to keep the injuried warm.
+One other consideration would be a rescue blanket to keep the injured warm.
 This will come in very handy if you are treating this person for shock.